GeorgePearse/QDrant-NLP/README.md

 ```
 (think --reload is for dev only)

-But I'll be making this available on DockerHub soon to simplify all of that
+But I'll be making this available on DockerHub soon to simplify all of that.
+It'll also be available via Streamlit cloud and hopefully make it into the Streamlit Gallery.